Josephwjack/game-hub/README.md

 # Game Hub

 Game Hub is a private project for creating a game library web application.
-It utilizes React with TypeScript, React-query, Zustand for state management, and react-router.
+It utilizes React with TypeScript, react-query, zustand, react-router, and framer-motion.

 ## Installation